-- 5. Commissioners members are limited to no more than two (2) consecutive terms, except that a Commissioner serving a term of no more less than one (1) year shall be allowed to serve two (2) additional consecutive terms. - 6.
-To effect a staggering of terms among the Commissioners, the duration of the first group of Commissioners shall be determined by the Selection Panel as follows: Three (3) regular members, including one (1) of the mayoral appointees, shall have an initial term of three (3) years; two (2) regular members, including one (1) of the mayoral appointees, shall have an initial term of two (2) years; two (2) regular members, including one (1) of the mayoral appointees, shall have an initial term of four (4) years.
-The alternate member appointed by the Selection Panel shall have an initial term of two (2) years and the alternate member appointed by the Mayor shall have an initial term of three (3) years. - 7.
-A vacancy on the Commission shall exist whenever a member dies, resigns, ceases to be a resident of the City, is convicted of a felony, or is removed. - 8.
-For vacancies occurring for reasons other than the expiration of a regular member's term, the Commission shall select one of the Aalternates Commissioners to replace the regular member for that regular member's remaining term of office.
+5. Commissioners members are limited to no more than two (2) consecutive terms, except that a Commissioner serving a term of no more less than one (1) year shall be allowed to serve two (2) additional consecutive terms.

+6. To effect a staggering of terms among the Commissioners, the duration of the first group of Commissioners shall be determined by the Selection Panel as follows: Three (3) regular members, including one (1) of the mayoral appointees, shall have an initial term of three (3) years; two (2) regular members, including one (1) of the mayoral appointees, shall have an initial term of two (2) years; two (2) regular members, including one (1) of the mayoral appointees, shall have an initial term of two (2) years; two (2) regular members, including one (1) of the mayoral appointees, shall have an initial term of two (2) years.
+The alternate member appointed by the Selection Panel shall have an initial term of two (2) years and the alternate member appointed by the Mayor shall have an initial term of three (3) years.

+7. A vacancy on the Commission shall exist whenever a member dies, resigns, ceases to be a resident of the City, is convicted of a felony, or is removed.

+8. For vacancies occurring for reasons other than the expiration of a regular member's term, the Commission shall select one of the Aalternates Commissioners to replace the regular member for that regular member's remaining term of office.
 If the Aalternate Commissioner chosen to replace the regular member was appointed by the Selection Panel, the Selection Panel shall appoint another Aalternate Commissioner.
-If the alternate chosen to replace the regular member was appointed by the Mayor, the Mayor shall appoint another Aalternate Commissioner. - 9.
-All Commissioners members shall receive orientation and training as required by ordinance.regarding Department operations, policies and procedures, including but not limited to discipline procedures for police officer misconduct and failure to act.
-All Commission members shall receive training regarding Procedural Justice, conflict resolution, national standards of constitutional policing, best practices for conducting investigations, and other subject matter areas which are specified by City ordinance. - 10.
-The City Council may remove members of the any Commissioner for cause as provided in Section 601 of the Charter.
-The City Council may also suspend any Commissioner for cause, or rescind a suspension, after a hearing, by the affirmative vote of at least five (5) members of the Council.
+If the alternate chosen to replace the regular member was appointed by the Mayor, the Mayor shall appoint another Aalternate Commissioner.

+9. All Commissioners members shall receive orientation and training as required by ordinance, including but not limited to orientation and training in the areas of regarding Department operations, policies and procedures, including but not limited to discipline procedures for police officer misconduct and failure to act,-All Commission members shall receive training regarding Procedural Justice, conflict resolution, national standards of constitutional policing, best practices for conducting investigations, and labor rights and laws, and other subject matter areas which are specified by City ordinance.

+10. The City Council may remove members of the any Commissioner for cause as provided in Section 601 of the Charter.
+After a hearing, the City Council may also suspend any Commissioner for cause by an affirmative vote of at least six (6) members of the Council, or rescind such a suspension by the affirmative vote of at least five (5) members of the Council.
 A Commissioner who is suspended shall be ineligible to conduct Commission business, and the Commission shall select one of the Alternates Commissioners to replace the suspended Commissioner for the duration of the suspension. or members of the Any Commissioner may also be removed by a majority vote of the Commission only for conviction of a felony, conviction of a misdemeanor involving moral turpitude, a material act of dishonesty, fraud, or other act of moral turpitude, substantial neglect of duty, gross misconduct in office, inability to discharge the powers and duties of office, absence from three consecutive regular Commission meetings or five regular meetings in a calendar year except on account of illness or when absent by permission.
 The Public Ethics Commission shall have the authority to investigate all allegations which, if true, could be cause for removal of a Commissioner under Section 601 of the Charter and to refer the findings to the City Council.